Combat rating 9

 YOUNG BRASS DRAGON: Battles of Lies and Fire

-How to Use And so, after twenty-seven articles, we come to the good dragons.
-As is my typical style for good-alignment monsters, we’ll start with the reasons why the PCs are the ones getting sent on the quest, and why the much more powerful good monster isn’t doing it for them.
-(Somehow, just saying that… Continue reading
+How to Use – Avoiding an Overpowered Ally And so, after twenty-seven articles, we come to the good dragons.
+As is my typical style for good-alignment monsters, we’ll start with the reasons why the PCs are the ones getting sent on the quest, and why the much more powerful good monster isn’t doing it for… Continue reading

 -